grettke/help/help.md

 The thing is that you really, really need to develop a personal workflow, and then configure the tool to enable it.
 The more I learn about Org-Mode, the more leery I am about making it really easy to evaluate code.
-I want it to be a really, really specific and decided action to evaluate a code block, so don't make it so easy as `C-c C-c`.
+I want it to be a really, really specific and decided action to evaluate a code block, so don&rsquo;t make it so easy as `C-c C-c`.

 ```lisp